-In the Ranges and copies section of the General page, select the Pages option.
+In the Range and copies section of the General page, select the Pages option.
 The text input box displays the current page number.

 Enter the page number of the page you want to print.
 The preview box changes to show the selected page.

-Click the OK button.
+Click OK.

 Printing a range of pages: